jembi/moasis-common/README.md

 ### How to have dhis2 running in one command?

-Start a terminal and execute docker-compose with the default config, Sierra Leone dataset, or use docker-compose-empty-db.yml if you want to start with a clean state.
+Start a terminal and execute docker-compose with the default config, an empty db, or use docker-compose-sierra-leone.yml if you want to start with test date for DHIS2 from Sierra Leone.

 `docker-compose up`